ThunderXBlitZ/MySpringBootDex/docs/beginner/SpringBootApplication.md

 ### About

-Placed on the main class of a Spring Boot application.
+Placed on the main class of a Spring Boot application. {% glossary a_term_name, display: a_term_names %}

 ### Details